m13253/pdflens-mcp/Readme.md

 ## Known issue

 1. pdflens uses [pdf-extract](https://github.com/jrmuizel/pdf-extract) to extract text from PDFs.
 It is not perfect and may crash with some PDFs.
-I am waiting for a new feature that is recently added into [hayro#457](https://github.com/LaurenzV/hayro/pull/457) to release.
-Switching the extraction library to hayro will hopefully support more PDFs.
+I am waiting for [pdf-extract#142](https://github.com/jrmuizel/pdf-extract/pull/142) to land on its master branch.

 ## Not-vibe-coded declaration